smc9759/Clock_Winform/README.md

 The Win32_CurrentTime abstract is a singleton WMI class (ref.
 MSDN)

 ### CIM APIs
+Get Time Information from outer source.
 CIM refers to Computer Integrated Manufacturing.
+Each Corporation has its own CIM.
+For Example, Semiconductor Backend Packaging Process Equipment
+LG Display | Samsung uses different CIM.

 ## Controls